korayda4/korayda4/README.md

 <h3> 👨🏻‍💻 &nbsp;About Me </h3>

 - 👋 Hi there!
-I'm Mertcan, a passionate frontend developer and an eager student dedicated to learning and creating impactful web experiences.
+I'm Koray, a passionate frontend developer and an eager student dedicated to learning and creating impactful web experiences.
 - 🔭 I develop projects using modern technologies like Next.js, React, Node.js, and TypeScript.
 - 🌱 Always open to learning new technologies and methodologies to stay up-to-date in the fast-evolving world of web development.
 - 💬 Let's connect!
 Feel free to reach out to discuss tech, collaboration opportunities, or just to say hi.